Emerging Leader 2014 - 2015

 Rebecca moved to Victoria for over 7 years during which time she was a Senior Caseworker with the Victorian Aboriginal Child Care Agency (VACCA), co-ordinator of the Wadja Aboriginal Family Place at the Royal Children’s Hospital in Melbourne, and an Aboriginal Community Development Worker with Dental Health Services Victoria (DHSV).

-She returned to Broken Hill NSW and currently works as a Health Promotion Officer at Far West Local Health District Broken Hill.
+She returned to Broken Hill NSW and currently works as a Cultural Community Engagement Manager at Far West Local Health District in Broken Hill.

 During her time in Victoria she really felt herself grow as a leader, as she managed four Aboriginal clinical workers in the hospital environment, tested the model of care that was developed for the service, and participated in a lengthy evaluation of the model of care with Onemda from the University of Melbourne.